winter sowing bachelor buttons

 Winter sowing bachelor buttons

-Bachelor buttons
+bachelor buttons

 Winter sowing bachelor buttons

 Place some seeds on top of the soil in each container then cover lightly with more soil before watering thoroughly from above until it starts dripping out of the bottom holes.
-Close up each lid tightly so that moisture doesn’t escape and place outside where they will be exposed to rain, snow, wind, and other elements throughout winter but protected from animals by their lids.
+Close up each lid tightly so that moisture doesn’t escape.

-Make sure the location receives at least 6 hours of direct sunlight per day if possible but avoid areas prone to flooding or standing water which could cause rot issues later on down the line.
-Once placed outdoors check back every few weeks just in case any critters have gotten inside or if extra moisture needs added due to dry conditions caused by strong winds or hot weather spells during late winter/early spring months .
+Place the closed containers outside where they will be exposed to rain, snow, wind, and other elements throughout winter but protected from animals by their lids.
+Check back every few weeks just in case any critters have gotten inside or if extra moisture needs added due to dry conditions caused by strong winds or hot weather spells during late winter/early spring months.

-Bachelor's button seedlings
+bachelor's button seedlings

 Once seedlings start sprouting open up their lids slightly so air can circulate freely while still protecting against animal pests like birds and rodents who may try snacking on young plants before they’re ready for harvest time.
 If needed, add a bit more water, since some days may be warmer than others causing evaporation quicker than normal rates would suggest otherwise (just don’t overwater).